 Check here for a detailed explanation on this topic.
 (Aromatic Wisdom Institute)

 Oil and Water

 Essential oils are not water soluble.
 Oil and water does not mix/blend.
 They need a disbursing agent before adding to your bath water (carrier oil); epsom salts alone is not enough.

 Please do not add essential oils to a glass of water and drink it.

 When you add a drop of oil to a glass of water it doesn’t mix with the water.
-After you drink it the first signs of distress may be mouth and throat irritation.
-Some may get an upset stomach.
-At first you may not notice any distress at all.
-If you continue this method of use your risk of becoming sensitized to the chemical components in that particular essential oil increases –you might break out in hives, trigger a migraine, or even worse; have permanent damage to the mucous membranes of your throat and esophagus, chemical burns, and liver/kidney damage.
-There have been reports of people having permanent esophageal damage as well as liver damage due to putting oils in water.
-(Barefoot Dragonfly) Oral dosing may interfere with medication or aggravate other medical conditions.
+The risks are not worth the practice.
+There have been reports of people having permanent esophageal damage as well as liver damage due to putting oils in water (2).
+Oral dosing may interfere with medication or aggravate other medical conditions.
+Read more here.